sfilip/emethod/README.md

 ```
 each on an individual line.
 You can insert lines that start with *#* in orderto separate the parameters into groups.

-For details on the default values,  pull up the help, by typing:
+For details on the default values,  pull up the help page, by typing:
 ```sh
 emethod --help-all
 ```